Research highlight

 Speech marks icon

-Urban Geology has rapidly evolved from an emerging field to one that is becoming increasingly recognised as crucial to bridge the divides between the many sectors that meet in the urban subsurface – underground infrastructure, energy systems, transport, geological storage, geoheritage, waste management, groundwater and soil health, natural and human-induced hazards.
-Increasing urbanization coupled with climate change impacts will increasingly weigh on competing uses of the urban subsurface.
+Urban geology has rapidly evolved from an emerging field to one that is becoming increasingly recognised as crucial to bridge the divides between the many sectors that meet in the urban subsurface – underground infrastructure, energy systems, transport, geological storage, geoheritage, waste management, groundwater and soil health, natural and human-induced hazards.
+Increasing urbanisation coupled with climate change impacts will increasingly weigh on competing uses of the urban subsurface.
 Because of these competing uses, urban geologists play a key role in our ability to plan for future sustainable, climate-resilient cities.

 Julie Hollis, secretary general at EuroGeoSurveys.